ADHD and Autism Assessment for Children

 Please ask your school for help with these forms as the referral cannot be done without them.

-Please follow the link below for more information and what evidence/forms you need to supply to request an assessment:
+What information you will need to supply to request an assessment

 Autism Assessment